 Still have questions about buying a house with no credit?
 We answered some of the most common queries below.

 Qualifying for a mortgage is possible with no credit history, but the exact requirements to get approved vary from lender to lender.
-Ultimately, you need to compare quotes from different mortgage lenders and understand each lender’s underwriting requirements and process.
+Ultimately, you need to compare offers from different mortgage lenders and understand each lender’s underwriting requirements and process.

-A co-borrower isn’t the same thing as a co-signer.
+A co-borrower isn’t the same as a co-signer.
 While both are financially responsible if a borrower can’t make their payments, a co-borrower makes regular payments and also legally owns the home.
 For example, a mortgage has co-borrowers when a married couple finances a home purchase together.
 A co-signer, on the other hand, is not considered one of the homeowners or borrowers.
 Instead, they agree to take over a loan only if the primary borrower defaults.

 The Bottom Line on Buying a Home With No Credit